-Most areas around the country offer hiking in fall but in places at high elevation you have to be aware of the possibility of early snowfall.
+Most areas around the country offer hiking in the fall, but in places at high elevations, you have to be aware of the possibility of early snowfall.

-In the south, the temperatures may still be a little too warm for comfort, so seek out cooler, shaded trails and pack accordingly.
+The temperatures may still be a little too warm for comfort in the south, so seek out cooler, shaded trails and pack accordingly.

-Most likely you have some great places to go for a day hike within driving distance of where you live.
-I would encourage you to see those out first to get some trail miles on your boots.
+You most likely have some great places to go for a day hike within driving distance of where you live.
+I would encourage you to seek those out first to get some trail miles on your hiking boots.

-The United States has some amazing hiking trails all over the country so if you are planning a hikecation - feel free to use that term - here are some of our favorite spots that have some unbelievable trails perfect for day hiking.
+The United States has some fantastic hiking trails all over the country, so if you are planning a hikecation, here are some of our favorite spots with some unbelievable trails, perfect for day hiking.

 Colorado: Colorado is one of the pristine outdoor playgrounds in the United States.
 The state is home to the Rocky Mountains — part of which are protected by Rocky Mountain National Park.

-The high elevation of the state makes for snow covered peaks most of the year — enticing hikers during the summertime with the provision of high alpine lakes and fields of wildflowers — but hiking is possible during any part of the year.
+The high elevation of the state makes for snow-covered peaks most of the year — enticing hikers during the summertime with the provision of high alpine lakes and fields of wildflowers along the many uphill hikes.

 Utah: Utah is an appealing blend of desert and the Wasatch Range Mountains.

-The state serves as an important conversion point for the Rocky Mountains, the Great Basin, and the Colorado Plateau.
+The state is an important conversion point for the Rocky Mountains, the Great Basin, and the Colorado Plateau.

 Utah is home to hundreds of miles of backcountry and trails — with offerings ranging from the most remote backpacking expeditions to pleasant walks through aesthetic scenery.

 Are you interested in ecology, geology, or archaeology?
-Speciality walks open up an entirely new world.
+Specialty walks open up an entirely new world.

 A few places to pique your interest?
 Zion National Park, Arches National Park, and Moab.
 The list just keeps going.

-North Carolina: The East Coast is home to little gem often overlooked by its western comrades.
+North Carolina: The East Coast is home to a little gem often overlooked by its western comrades.

-North Carolina’s hiking trails are epic, plentiful, and part of the famous Appalachian Trail, featuring some of the most beautiful terrain in its expanse.
+North Carolina’s hiking trails are epic, plentiful, and part of the famous Appalachian Trail, featuring some of the most beautiful terrains in its expanse.